top of page

 Course Description:

-Furthermore, Reuven plays on a revolutionary double-deck mandolin built by luthier Arik Kerman, a model which has now inspired a new generation of luthiers around the world.
+Furthermore, Reuven performs on a revolutionary double-deck mandolin built by luthier Arik Kerman, an instrument that has inspired a new generation of luthiers worldwide.

-Reuven's Israeli school of mandolin playing is recognized around the world as creating successful Israeli soloists that not only win international competitions, but sign with international recording companies, and regularly perform with important orchestras around the world.
-This success is directly related to Reuven's methodical and artistic approach, as well as to his instrument, which was built specifically for performing violin repertoire.
+Reuven's Israeli school of mandolin playing is internationally recognized for cultivating successful soloists who win major competitions, sign with leading recording labels, and perform with prominent orchestras.
+This success reflects both Reuven’s methodical artistic approach and the capabilities of his instrument, which was designed specifically for performing violin repertoire.

-"At the University of Rhode Island, as part of the international URI Guitar Festival, a festival that has become a musical family for me, I am founding a course that is entirely dedicated to excellence in mandolin performance.
-Musical knowledge, artistic depth, the discipline of being an instrumentalist - these are forces of beauty that we will cultivate during this course at URI.” — Jacob Reuven
+"At the University of Rhode Island, as part of the international URI Guitar Festival—a festival that has become a musical family for me—I am founding a course dedicated entirely to excellence in mandolin performance.
+Musical knowledge, artistic depth, and the discipline of instrumental practice are forces of beauty that we will cultivate during this course at URI.”

-In the course, we are fortunate to have two excellent mandolin instructors, Ekaterina Skliar and Dor Amran.
-They join Reuven and will give fascinating lectures, as well as various performances.
+In this course, we are fortunate to have two outstanding full-time instructors, Ekaterina Skliar and Dor Amran.
+Both are established international soloists who will join Reuven in presenting lectures, lessons, and performances.

-Throughout the course, private lessons will be offered to explore violin repertoire on the mandolin.
-In addition to the lessons, lectures will be offered on Bach, hand health, Brazilian music, and more.
+Throughout the course, private lessons will focus on exploring violin repertoire on the mandolin.
+In addition, lectures and workshops will cover topics such as Bach, hand health, Brazilian music, and more.

 ———————